wz-billings/academic-kickstart/content/authors/admin/_index.md

   url: "https://publichealth.uga.edu/departments/epidemiology-biostatistics/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am now excited to be accepted to UGA's Epidemiology and Biostatistics PhD program beginning in the Fall!
-(I was previously a motivated undergrad interested in statistics, probability, modeling, and dynamical systems.)
+bio: I am a Biostatistics PhD student at the University of Georgia.
+My main interests are statistical data analysis and infectious diseases.

 interests:
 - Statistics and data analysis